Activities

 Photo of Torbjörn Tännsjö.
 Photo: Maria Yohuang

-Torbjörn Tännsjö, Professor Emeritus of Practical Philosophy, presented the view on data usage from a philosophical perspective.
-He spoke about scenarios where medical samples were collected a long time ago and no informed consent was obtained for the use we currently want to make of them.
+Torbjörn Tännsjö, Professor Emeritus of Practical Philosophy, presented his view on data usage from a philosophical perspective.
+He spoke about scenarios where medical samples were collected a long time ago.
+No informed consent was obtained for the use we currently want to make of them.
 This issue was discussed from the perspective of three moral theories: 1) Moral rights (Locke/Nozick); 2) Deontology (Immanuel Kant); and 3) Utilitarianism.
-According to the moral right principle, you have the right to consent to what you feel is right for you (even if it means your death), but no one can invade your property (your body) without your consent.
-Kant argues from the perspective of human dignity, that one should never treat a human being as a mere means.
+The moral right principle relates to owning yourself morally, and you have an absolute right to integrity.
+You have the right to consent to what you feel is right for you (even if it means your death), but no one can invade your property (your body) without your consent.
+Kant argues from the perspective of human dignity that one should never treat a human being as a mere means.
 The final moral principle, utilitarianism, strives to maximize happiness.
 This is difficult to apply since we do not know what would happen if we acted in one way versus what would happen if we acted differently.
 How would most people react if they learned that we used their material without explicit consent?
 Torbjörn’s conjecture: “With complacency!
 People aren’t that concerned”.

 Photo of panel discussants members.
 Photo: Maria Yohuang